UrosNikolic95/Graph-isomorphism/README.md

 4. Diferent tuplets must have different markers.

-1.3.Sort each row.
+1.3.
+Sort each row.
 Depending on isomorphism, same node could be on different location in adjancy matrix.

-1.4.Substitute rows in 2D array with single number (\*1)
-As result we will get 1D array.
+1.4.
+Substitute rows in 2D array with single number (\*1) As result we will get 1D array.

 This 1D array represents preliminary markers.